 We think in terms of a local market area.
 In this area, there is a list of establishments or production units.
 Each establishment produces outputs and uses inputs during each period that it exists.
 Establishment knowledge at a given time is the set of input and output combinations that a local establishment could produce during at that given time period t.
 It is the economist's period t production function or period t production possibilities set.
 Establishment innovation is the set of new input-output combinations that an establishment in the local market area could produce in the current period compared to the previous period; i.e., it is the growth in establishment knowledge or the increase in the size of the current period production possibilities set compared to the previous period's set.
-Since the statistical agency cannot know exactly what a given establishment's production possibilities is at any moment in time, it will be difficult to distinguish between substitution of the production possibilities set; i.e., it will be difficult to distinguish between substitution along a production function versus a shift in the production function.
+Since the statistical agency cannot know exactly what a given establishment's production possibilities is at any moment in time, it will be difficult to distinguish between substitution of one input for another within a given production possibilities set versus an expansion of the production possibilities set; i.e., it will be difficult to distinguish between substitution along a production function versus a shift in the production function.

 Note that both process and product innovations are included in the above definition of establishment innovation.
-Product innovations lead to additions to the list of outputs, which traditional index number theory is not well adapted to deal with but the shadow price technique introduced by Hicks $(1940)^6$ and implemented by Hausman (1997)(1999) could be used.
+Product innovations lead to additions to the list of outputs, which traditional index number theory is not well adapted to deal with but the shadow price technique introduced by Hicks (1940)15 and implemented by Hausman (1997)(1999) could be used.